norlab/LIS-546-SPR2021/content/data-packaging.md

 The metadata about the package itself, the manifest, often contains the following:

-- General metadata such as the package’s title, license, publisher etc
+- General metadata such as the package’s title, license, publisher, etc.
 - A list of the data “resources” that make up the package including their location on disk or online and other relevant information (including, possibly, schema information about these data resources in a structured form)

 Here is, conceptually, what a data package might contain: